 Using the change detection map, from pixels labeled as unchanged, we are able to evaluate the histogram for the gray level values of the background, as well as for the mobile part.
-The only difference is that pixels labeled as changed, and presenting an important inter-frame difference, are excluded from the object as considered to belong to the occluding regions.
+The only difference is that pixels labeled as changed, and presenting an important inter-frame difference, are excluded from the Object as considered to belong to the occluding regions.
 The evaluation of the histograms for both cases is performed only on the first frame, because we assume the temporal stationarity of the corresponding random variables.
 These histograms are used for the estimation of the unknown conditional probability density functions.
-The main drawback of this approach is that the static part of the change detection map might have much bigger area than the mobile part, which causes problems in the statistical representation of the covered and uncovered areas, as well as in mobile area.
-Also, in cases with more than one moving object the evaluated histograms are not valid and reliable for each object.
-To avoid these problems, these histograms are evaluated for each object in a rectangular area around the object, where the two cases, changed and unchanged, have approximately the same area.
+The main drawback of this approach is that the static part of the change detection map might have much bigger area than the mobile part, which causes problems in the statistical representation of the evaluated histograms are not valid and reliable for each object.
+To avoid these problems, these histograms are evaluated for each object in a rectangular area around the object, where the two cases, changed and unchanged, have approximatelly the same area.
 This process demands a connected component labeling operation in the change detection map, before the examination of the localization problem.